Skip to main content

 What make all does:

-• Builds all Docker images (takes some time at the first run)
+• Builds all Docker images (takes some time on first run)

-• Spins up all containers (API, bots, transcription services, database)
+• Spins up all containers (API, bots, transcription, database)

 • Starts a simple test to verify everything works

-If you change code later, just run make all again - it rebuilds what’s needed and skips the rest.
+If you change code later, just run make all again — it rebuilds what’s needed.

 git clone https://github.com/Vexa-ai/vexa.git && cd vexa